 1. Lug Nut Torque

 Incorrectly tightening lug nuts can cause the wheel to sit at an uneven angle, affecting alignment.
-(See Also: Are Michelin Tires Better Than Bridgestone)
+(See Also: What Are Beadlock Tires)

 2. Wheel Hubs